-The Multi-Year Interactive Computer Almanac (MICA) is a computerized almanac produced by the U.S. Naval Observatory.
-This and other web-based calculators are available from: http://aa.usno.navy.mil.
-The Navy's STELLA program, found aboard all seagoing naval vessels, contains an interactive almanac as well.
-A variety of privately produced electronic almanacs are available as computer programs or installed in pocket calculators.
+The Navy's STELLA program (System To Estimate Latitude and Longitude Astronomically), found aboard all seagoing Navy and Coast Guard vessels, contains an interactive almanac as well; this product is restricted to DoD and DoD contractors.
+A variety of privately produced electronic almanacs are available as computer programs or applications (apps).
 These invariably are associated with sight reduction software which replaces tabular and mathematical sight reduction methods.